avindra/unix-info/src/about.md

 update the briefing as needed to suit the audience.
 -->

 In short, this reference exists as a guide to present the subject in a clear manner that is well suited for study.

-A lot of ground work was  also done by The Unix Heritage Society.
-Be sure to [see the TUHS Wiki](https://wiki.tuhs.org/doku.php).
+A lot of ground work was also done by The Unix Heritage Society, and this document refers to many of its resources.
+Be sure to [see the TUHS Wiki](https://wiki.tuhs.org/doku.php) for more information.

 ## Contributing